CagriCatik/Vehicle-Network-Standards/webpage/docs/FMEA/chapter_1/1_introduction.md

 # Failure Modes and Effects Analysis

-Failure Modes and Effects Analysis (FMEA) is a structured and systematic methodology used to identify, evaluate, and prioritize potential failures in a product, process, design, or system.
+Failure Modes and Effects Analysis  is a structured and systematic methodology used to identify, evaluate, and prioritize potential failures in a product, process, design, or system.
 By assessing these failure modes, their causes, and subsequent effects, organizations can implement corrective actions to enhance safety, quality, and reliability.
 This documentation provides a comprehensive overview of FMEA, delving into its history, importance, classifications, detailed process steps, benefits, and limitations.
 It is designed to serve as both an introductory guide for beginners and an in-depth technical resource for advanced practitioners.

 ---